 Bryan D. James, PhD, is an epidemiologist with the Rush Alzheimer’s Disease Center and an associate professor in the Department of Internal Medicine, Section of Community Epidemiologic Research, at Rush University Medical Center.
 His research focuses on identifying risk factors for Alzheimer’s disease, dementia, cognitive decline and disability at the population level.
 In particular, he is interested in social and lifestyle factors that can protect against the clinical manifestation of disease pathology in the aging brain.
 He is currently funded by the National Institute on Aging to examine why hospitalization can lead to faster cognitive decline in some older persons.
 James received his PhD in epidemiology from the Johns Hopkins Bloomberg School of Public Health in 2009 and Master of Bioethics degree from the University of Pennsylvania in 2001.
 He has published extensively in the areas of cognitive aging, gerontology, neuroepidemiology, and research ethics.
 He helps to prepare the Alzheimer’s Association Facts & Figures annual report.

-Matthew Fox (Host and Committee Member)
+Matthew Fox (Host, Committee Co-Chair)

 Matthew Fox, DSc, MPH, is Professor in the Department Global Health & Development and in the Department of Epidemiology at Boston University.
 Dr. Fox joined the center in 2001.
 His research interests include treatment outcomes in HIV-treatment programs, infectious disease epidemiology (with specific interests in HIV and pneumonia), and epidemiologic methods.
 Dr. Fox works on ways to improve retention in HIV-care programs in South Africa from the time of testing HIV-positive through long-term treatment.
 As part of this work, he is involved in analyses to assess the impact of changes in South Africa¹s National Treatment Guidelines for HIV.
 Read more